-I-T dept launches e-calculator to compare due tax under new, old regime
+I-T Dept launches e-calculator to compare due tax under new, old regime

+A tab for the calculator has been placed on the homepage of the official e-filing website of the department -- https://www.incometaxindiaefiling.gov.in -- and upon clicking it takes the user to the next page meant for calculating tax liability for resident individuals (financial year 2020-21).
+This web portal is otherwise used for filing of e-ITRs by individuals and various other categories of taxpayers.

-The calculator takes into account eligible exemptions and deductions, as proposed under the new regime, after being extracted from the Budget memorandum 2020.
-In the new personal income tax regime, as proposed by Union Finance Minister Nirmala Sitharaman in her Budget speech on February 1, 5 per cent tax is levied on an annual income between Rs 2.5 lakh to Rs 5 lakh.
+"This calculator is only meant to provide basic idea of the estimated impact of the new provisions.
+Refer to the Income Tax provisions for the actual provisions and eligibility," a disclaimer posted on the link said.
+In the new personal income tax regime as proposed by Union Finance Minister Nirmala Sitharaman in her budget speech on February 1, five per cent tax is levied on an annual income between Rs 2.5 lakh to Rs 5 lakh.
 The tax rate rises to 10 per cent, 15 per cent, 20 per cent and 25 per cent for every Rs 2.5 lakh addition.
 A 30 per cent tax is charged for income over Rs 15 lakh.

 The old or the existing income tax rate regime allows a standard deduction of Rs 50,000 and investment of Rs 1.5 lakh in saving schemes with a rate of 5 per cent, 10 per cent or 30 per cent tax depending on various income levels.